 Kingdoms in the Light

-“The Kingdoms in the Light, or more colloquially the Realms, is a loose alliance of monarchies, theocracies, principalities, republics and other sovereign Kin nations that have historically banded together for purposes of trade and mutual protection against their common enemy – the Children of the Dark.
+“The Kingdoms in the Light, known more colloquially as the realms, is a loose alliance of monarchies, theocracies, principalities, republics and other sovereign Kin nations that have historically banded together for purposes of trade and mutual protection.
+Though the politics of the kingdoms is characterized by power struggles and subterfuge, and the frequent infighting of- ten leads to sanctions, embargos, feuds and even war, the kingdoms remain united against their common enemy and single greatest threat: the Children of the Dark..

 Verdant is one of the largest of the Kingdoms in the Light and is governed by the constitutional monarchy of Her Righteous Majesty Elsa Elena Worthies and her Parliament of Lords.
-Other realms may lay claim to greater natural resources - metal ores, timber, undiscovered Masters' ruins - but Verdant unequivocally holds title to superior scholars and grander industry.
+Other realms may lay claim to greater natural resources — metal ores, timber, major Masters’ caches — but Verdant unequivocally holds title to superior scholars and grander industry.

-The Sovereign Domain, known less formally as Bright, is the most upwind of the Kingdoms, the last settled region beyond which the extreme heat and aridity make permanent Kin habitation impossible.
-It is perhaps understandable then that the people of Bright would come to give the Light religious significance, deifying it, interweaving its importance with the legacy of the Masters.
+The Sovereign Domain, known informally as Bright, is the most upwind of the kingdoms, the last settled region beyond which the extreme heat and aridity makes permanent Kin habitation impossible.
+It is perhaps understandable, then, that the people of Bright would come to give the Light religious significance, deifying it, interweaving its importance with the legacy of the Masters.

 The Fortress Dominion

-The Fortress Dominion is a Lowlands kingdom bordering the Twilight Frontier.
-It is home to the stalwart Raid tribe of the Kin and is famous for the fierce warriors the culture breeds.
-Its location along the border has made Fortress the first bastion of defense against the encroaching Children and so has forced a tradition of martial prowess and stoic vigilance upon the region’s people.”
+The Fortress Dominion is a lowlands kingdom bordering the Twilight Frontier.
+It is home to the stalwart Raid tribe of the Kin and is famous for the fierce warriors the culture produces.
+Its lo- cation along the border has made Fortress the first bastion of defense against the encroaching Children and forced a tradition of martial prowess and stoic vigilance upon the region’s people.”